wp-plugins/highlight-search-terms/readme.txt

 === Highlight Search Terms ===
 Contributors: RavanH
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&amp;business=ravanhagen%40gmail%2ecom&amp;item_name=Highlight%20Search%20Terms&amp;item_number=0%2e4&amp;no_shipping=0&amp;tax=0&amp;bn=PP%2dDonationsBF&amp;charset=UTF%2d8
-Tags: search, search term, highlight, hilite, google, yahoo, lycos, jquery, javascript Requires at least: 2.3
+Tags: search, search term, highlight, hilite, google, yahoo, lycos, bing, ask, baidu, youdao, search engine, keyword, jquery, javascript
+Requires at least: 2.3
 Tested up to: 3.0.1
-Stable tag: 0.5
+Stable tag: 0.6

 Lightweight search terms highlighter using jQuery.
 Wraps search terms with span tags (with class "hilite") when referer is a search engine or within wp search results.

 == Description ==

-Highlights search terms using jQuery when referer is a Google, Yahoo or Lycos search engine _or_ within WordPress generated search results.
+Highlights search terms using jQuery when referer is a Google, Yahoo, Lycos, Bing, Ask, Baidu and Youdao search engine _or_ within WordPress generated search results.
 This plugin is a light weight, low resource demanding and very simple fusion between <a href="http://weblogtoolscollection.com/archives/2009/04/10/how-to-highlight-search-terms-with-jquery/">How to Highlight Search Terms with jQuery - theme hack by Thaya Kareeson</a> and <a href="http://wordpress.org/extend/plugins/google-highlight/">Search Hilite by Ryan Boren</a>.

+**NOTE:** You will NOT see any highlighting until you defined a CSS hilite styling!
+Read on below **So what do I need to do?** and [Installation](http://wordpress.org/extend/plugins/highlight-search-terms/installation/) for more detailed instructions.
+You can find CSS examples in [Other Notes](http://wordpress.org/extend/plugins/highlight-search-terms/other_notes/).

 = What does it do? =

 This low impact plugin uses only two action hooks, **wp_header** where it needs to define some variables and **wp_footer** to insert the jQuery library (included in your WordPress package; only if not already loaded) and to add the hilite jQuery extension to your page source code.
-The jQuery extension that runs after the page has loaded, finds all search terms on that page inside each div with class `hentry` and wraps them in `<span class="hilite term-N"> ... </span>` tags.
+The jQuery extension that runs after the page has loaded, finds all search terms on that page inside each div with class `hentry` (or ID `content`, `main` or `wrapper`) and wraps them in `<span class="hilite term-N"> ... </span>` tags.
 Note that N is a number starting with 0 for the first term used in the search phrase increasing 1 for each additional term used.
 A (part of a) search phrase wrapped in quotes is considered as a single term.

 = What does it NOT do? =